 The TUF series offers fewer options on the battery capacity, with 96Wh, 90Wh, and 48Wh available.
 The 90Wh Asus TUF Gaming F15 lasts over 12 hours of video playback, which is quite impressive compared to the ROG series.
 Even the lower capacity models efficiently last over 5 hours of non-gaming usage.
 Whereas for gaming usage, depending on your game, it will generally last 3-5 hours.
 Overall, the battery life of the TUF outperforms the ROG series by a significant margin.

 Asus ROG vs Asus TUF: The Difference in Price

 The ROG lineup is a premium range of laptops from $1100 to $3999.
 The lower-end laptops are similar to the TUF lineup in specifications.
 Considering the variety in specifications and features, a $2000 or higher price gap between lower- and higher-end ROG models is understandable.

-Asus TUF laptops start at $699 and go up to $1499.
+Asus TUF laptops start at $699 and go up to $1500.
 The pricing is pretty affordable compared to Asus ROG laptops or even other budget-segment laptops in the market.
-At $699, you can get the Asus TUF F15 2021 edition with the 11th generation Intel core i5 processor, NVIDIA RTX 30 series graphics, and 16 GB RAM.
-With Ryzen 7 and RTX 3060 on TUF Gaming A15, the price can go up to $1499.
+At $699, you can get the Asus TUF F15 with the 11th generation Intel core i5 processor, NVIDIA RTX 30 series graphics, and 8 GB RAM.
+With Ryzen 7 and RTX 3060 on Asus TUF Gaming A15, the price can go around $1400.
 Overall, TUF is one of the most value-for-money laptops, with a price range between $700 to $1500.